azn-abel/kreate/README.md

 - Generating any manifest files requires the `--dry-run=client` and `-o yaml` options, which become annoying to type out every time
 - Manifests for some components (such as NetworkPolicies) cannot be created with `kubectl create`.

-**To be clear:** `kubectl create` is not a bad option for quickly creating K8s components, it's just not necessarily optimized for generating manifest files, which is sometimes more helpful.
+**To be clear:** `kubectl create` is not a bad option for quickly creating K8s components.
+It's just not optimized for generating manifest files, which is sometimes more helpful.